YugenExperience/CapStoneProject/index.md

 * How to use digital media to influence casual riders to become members?

 **Not included:**
-Moreno has assigned me, the junior Data Analyst, to answer only the first   question:
+Moreno has assigned me, the junior Data Analyst, to answer the first   question:

   *How do annual members and casual riders use Cyclistic bikes differently?
 Though the other questions are in scope for our company as a whole, they are out of scope for this analysis.*